- Full Name

 Is the Appenzeller Sennenhund a healthy dog?
-The general health of a Appenzeller Sennenhund should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Appenzeller Sennenhund should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Appenzeller Sennenhund drool?

 The Appenzeller Sennenhund does not drool at all.

 Does the Appenzeller Sennenhund have a large prey drive?
 Does the Appenzeller Sennenhund like to chase birds, cats, and other small animals?

 The Appenzeller Sennenhund has a high prey drive and has a natural tendency to chase after any small animal.
 Every case is unique, but the Appenzeller Sennenhund may not be the best dog for living with other cats or small animals.